Methodology

 Global Administrator count is between 2 and 4

-CIS M365 1.1.3 (Ensure that between two and four Global Admins are designated): CIS 1.1.3 recommends limiting Global Administrators to reduce attack surface
+CIS M365 1.1.3 (Ensure that between two and four global admins are designated): CIS 1.1.3 requires between two and four global admins to be designated

 ISO 27001 A.8.2 (Privileged access rights — restrict and manage allocation and use of privileged access rights): ISO A.8.2 requires restricted allocation of privileged access rights